 In our analysis of the closed orbit problem in RHIC, we have inevitably had to face the fact that this is by no means an easy machine to correct.
-Even at the very stringent 10^{-4} lattice error RMS values, the Fermilab scheme could not correct the orbit to acceptable levels, in a single pass.
-A multipass generalization of the correcting scheme, which we implemented in PATRIS, worked well at this level of errors but failed in 5 out of 12 cases when the lattice errors were allowed to assume more realistic RMS values.
+Even at the very stringent 10-4 lattice error rms values, the Fermilab scheme could not correct the orbit to acceptable levels, in a single pass.
+A multipass generalization of the correcting scheme, which we implemented in PATRIS, worked well at this level of errors but failed in 5 out of 12 cases when the lattice errors were allowed to assume more realistic rms values.
 In these five "pathological" cases the lattice was still stable, the closed orbit was found by PATRIS but the first correction failed by producing an unstable lattice.
-Moreover, the uncorrected orbit was so grossly distorted that it exceeded physical aperture limitations in dozens if not hundreds of places in the lattice.
+Moreover, the uncorrected orbit was so grossly distorted that it exceeded physical aperture limitations in several places in the lattice.
 Under such harsh but not unlikely circumstances, the beam would never make its first turn around in a real machine and there would be no orbit at all to correct.

 The problem will have to be dealt with in the framework of the first turn around strategy.
 The orbit would then be already partially corrected (or pre-corrected) once the first turn around has been established, and at that point a multipass Fermilab algorithm will have worked.
 We are currently working in this direction, having two possible approaches or a combination thereof in mind.
 One is to invest more efforts in attempting to undo a possible overcorrection in the Fermilab scheme's first pass.
 The other is to try first to establish a reasonably behaved orbit at reduced strengths of chromaticity correcting sextupoles.
-Both approaches are promising but may encounter some limitations in a real machine.
-We plan to report our encouraging preliminary results in a separate technical note.